-The valve has a 15 mm inlet and outlet, and so it is not suitable for large irrigation applications that require a bigger valve.
+The valve under the Unpowered Terracotta Irrigation Controller has a 15 mm inlet and outlet, and so it is not suitable for large irrigation applications that require a bigger valve.
+If the flow rate through the valve is inadequate, you may wish to subdivide the irrigation application into zones with one Unpowered Terracotta Irrigation Controller for each zone.